jakesower/json-expressions/docs/expressions.md

 ## $matches

-Tests if an object matches all specified property conditions.
+Tests if an object matches **all** specified property conditions (AND logic).
 Supports literal values, expressions, and $literal-wrapped values for flexible matching.

 ```javascript
 // Check if child meets multiple criteria